Market & Industry Resources

-Contact Business Librarian Alison Messier for help with homework assignments, thesis preparation, special projects or any questions about using the UMass Amherst Libraries.
-Use the button to the left to schedule an appointment for research consultations, reference questions, or assignment assistance.
-For instant service, please visit our Ask Us page, or use the links to the left below.
+Contact Business Librarian Alison Messier for help with homework assignments, thesis preparation, research, special projects or any questions about using the UMass Amherst Libraries.
+Appointments can be scheduled for research consultations, reference questions, assignment assistance, or for general information.
+Please email the librarian to request an appointment.
+For instant service, please visit our Get Help page, or use the links to the left below.

 Marketing data is gathered through both primary and secondary research.